market compass

 3. Defining Your Target Audience

-One of the most critical aspects of a successful marketing plan is a deep understanding of your target audience.
-Gone are the days of one-size-fits-all marketing; today’s consumers expect personalized experiences and messaging that speaks directly to their needs and preferences.
+One of the most critical aspects of a successful marketing plan is understanding your target audience.
+Today’s consumers expect personalized experiences and messaging that speak directly to their needs and preferences.

 To define your target audience: